You've already selected and installed your intranet software, so you've made significant progress. Now you're ready to create your intranet.

 - Online Forms Overview

-There are a few factors specific to Intranet Connections software which you should also keep in mind as you move forward.
+As you're working on building your site, there are a few factors specific to Intranet Connections software which you should also keep in mind as you move forward.
 Specifically:

 - Many of us have gotten into the habit of relying on auto-save when creating content, but there is no auto-save in Intranet Connections so remember to save as you go.